ashmag00/ARPGMaker/README.md

     - Movement
   - Load .png for background

-### Issues
+## Issues
 - Textures require rendering and drawing in the same scope
-- Drawable is pur virtual, so no buffer of Drawables
+- sf::Drawable is pure virtual, so no buffer of Drawables